averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.asm.username` - Username for connecting to Oracle ASM instance, must have SYSASM role

 `a2.asm.password` - User password for connecting to Oracle ASM instance

+`a2.asm.read.ahead` - When set to true (the default), the connector reads data from the redo logs in advance, with chunks larger than the redo log file block size.